-The Executive Director and Campus Director and the Director of Student Services manage determination of reasonable accommodations and compliance with the ADA and Rehabilitation Act for students jointly.
+The Executive Director, Associate Executive Director and Student Services manage determination of reasonable accommodations and compliance with the ADA and Rehabilitation Act for students jointly.
 No student shall be retaliated against for seeking accommodation under this policy or for participating in good faith and in a reasonable manner in any review procedures concerning First Institute for its alleged noncompliance with The Americans with Disabilities Act of 1990 or the Rehabilitation Act of 1973.